Wetherby School

-Wetherby School is a group of private schools for boys aged two to eighteen in Notting Hill, London, owned and operated by the Alpha Plus Education Group.
+Wetherby School is a group of private schools for boys aged two to eighteen in Notting Hill, Kensington, and Marylebone, London, owned and operated by the Inspired Education Group.
 Its prep school is a member of the Independent Association of Preparatory Schools.

 The school is named after Wetherby Place, in turn named after a West Yorkshire town, Wetherby, and should not be confused with Wetherby High School, a local secondary school.

 It has several notable former pupils, including William, Prince of Wales, Prince Harry, Duke of Sussex, and the actor Hugh Grant.

 History

 Wetherby School was founded in 1951 as a pre-preparatory school for boys aged 4–8.
 In 2004 it opened a preparatory department (known as Wetherby Prep, and intended to be a separate school) in a nearby building, allowing boys to stay on until the age of 13.
-The prep school has since moved to its current location in the City of Westminster.
-The pre-preparatory school had, as of 2017, 360 boys on its roll, including 88 in Reception.
-It has since opened a nursery section ("Little Wetherby") for boys aged 2½ to 4.
+The prep school has since moved to its current location in Marylebone.

 The school's original building, in 1951, was in Wetherby Place in South Kensington (hence the name, Wetherby School) but in 1971 it moved to its present building in Pembridge Square, on the other side of Kensington Gardens.
 The school building is a white stucco double fronted Victorian house in the Italianate style typical of Notting Hill and Holland Park architecture, constructed in about 1850.
 It is on the south side of Pembridge Square, a private garden square with keyholder-only access which the boys use as their playground.

-Admissions

-Pupils are accepted on a first-come, first-served basis and operates, therefore, no entrance examination, test or interview.
-The result is that the school caters for boys of many different abilities and talents.

-The fees for the 2019-2020 academic year are £7,710 per term and are increased each year in accordance to, among other factors, the ten year plan set by the Alpha Plus Group for the valuation of its assets.
-The fees are currently higher than in comparable schools such as Thomas's that charges £7,143 in Kensington and £6,429 in Battersea.

-However, because fees are charged (and, to a lesser extent, because of the smart neighbourhood in which it is located), the boys tend to come from a fairly narrow professional family background.
-It is also a single-sex school, although it is in the same ownership as Pembridge Hall, a similar school for girls which is also located in Pembridge Square.
-There are no formal joint activities between the two schools, but many children in each school have siblings at the other school.

-Uniform

-The boys wear a uniform of grey shorts, grey blazers with red trim, white shirts and plain red ties; and a grey peaked cap.
-The school logo "WS" in red is on the cap and on the breast pocket of the blazer.